the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 export const getHeadline = () => 'Hello JavaScript!';
 ~~~~~~~

-Between both exports there is a tradeoff: While the former export can be used to group all the exports at the bottom of a file, which makes it clearer for every developer what gets exported by just scrolling to this place, the latter export makes the export more concise with the cavaet that a developer has to scan the file for export statements:
+Between both exports there is a tradeoff: While the former export can be used to group all the exports at the bottom of a file, which makes it clearer for every developer who works on the code to see what gets exported by just scrolling to this place, the latter export makes the export more concise with the cavaet that a developer has to scan the file for export statements:

 {title="utility.js",lang="javascript"}
 ~~~~~~~